DataScienceAndEngineering/machine-learning-dse-i210-final-project-fake-news/reports/FINAL_REPORT.md

 <p>Abhina Premachandran Bindu - I did substantial work on researching on model explainability and implementing it for our project.
 Initially, I did a preliminary analysis of the data and build a classifier using nltk library.
 I also used gensim library to preprocess data and to build word2vec word embedding as our group decided to focus on different nlp libraries.
 I also build a python libary that can be imported to run a loop that measures the test and validation accuracies of each model to select the best one.
 </p>

+<p> Esther Aruti - I contributed to exploring the dataset the baseline NLTK, and also tokenizing and lemmatizing with spaCy.
+Additionally I did the POS tagging and Entity recognition analysis and visualizations.
+Finally, I created the LIME analysis for model interpretability.
+I also largely contributed to creating the presentation powerpoint

 ## Bibliography